eppark/Flixster/README.md

 * [x] Soft-coded links and stored YouTube keys so as to not waste time/resources to fetch again
 * [x] Overlaid YouTube play button that changes when pressed
 * [x] Splash screen added; however, we don't usually have many movies concurrently playing in theaters so this usually will not show up
+* [x] Created a watchlist that users can add and remove from.
+Long-press a movie to add it to the watchlist, and press the upper-right icon to see the watchlist.

 ## Video Walkthrough